signaldatascience/R-curriculum/assignments/3-advanced-topics/algorithms/basic-algorithms.md

 The [Sieve of Erastosthenes](https://en.wikipedia.org/wiki/Sieve_of_Eratosthenes) is an algorithm for finding all prime numbers up to some prespecified limit $N$.
 It works as follows:

 1. List all the integers from 2 to $N$.

-2. We begin with the first and smallest prime number $p = 2$.
+2. Begin with the first and smallest prime number $p = 2$.

 3. Mark all the multiples $p$ ($2p, 3p, \ldots$) aside from $p$ itself in the list.

 4. Find the first unmarked number greater than $p$ in the list and set $p$ equal to that number.
 Repeat step 3 or terminate if no such number exists.

 The numbers in the list constitute the primes between 2 and $N$.